qdrant/landing_page/qdrant-landing/content/documentation/frameworks/canopy.md

 <aside role="status">The constructor accepts additional <a href="https://github.com/qdrant/qdrant-client/blob/eda201a1dbf1bbc67415f8437a5619f6f83e8ac6/qdrant_client/qdrant_client.py#L36-L61">options</a> to customize your connection to Qdrant.</aside>

-To create a new Qdrant collection and connect it to the knowledge base, you can use the `create_canopy_collection` method:
+To create a new Qdrant collection and connect it to the knowledge base, use the `create_canopy_collection` method:

 ```python
 kb.create_canopy_collection()